On the Inchoate and Yet Unnamed Department of Truth

 Of course, we can say that such stylistic matters are minor infractions of law.
 But I disagree!
 The National Security Act of 1947 established the Department of Defense.
 That is its name.
 That is what the statute says.
 The president of the United States does not have the authority to rename a cabinet department by preference, by executive order, by press release, or by the simple repetition of a preferred designation until everyone around him begins using it too.
 The name “Department of War“ has no standing in law.
 It is not what the institution is called.
 It is what this president calls it.

 Article II of the Constitution requires the president to faithfully execute the laws.
 The laws say Department of Defense.
 The president says Department of War.
 This is not a trivial deviation.
-It is, by any serious constitutional scholarship, a failure of the Faithful Execution clause — a deliberate misuse of official power that meets, under the Common Law understanding from which the phrase “High Crimes and Misdemeanors” derives, the definition of a misdemeanor committed from within public office.
+It is, by any serious constitutional scholarship, a failure of the Take Care Clause — a deliberate misuse of official power that meets, under the Common Law understanding from which the phrase “High Crimes and Misdemeanors” derives, the definition of a misdemeanor committed from within public office.

 ⁂